seanken/CellLevel_QC/README.md

 `nUMI:` Number of UMI in this cell.

 `UTR:` Number of reads overlapping a known UTR of the gene the are assigned to.
 Set to 0 if -g is not given.
+Note this functionality has not been tested so treat with caution.

 `total:` The total number of reads in this cell.